[Investigation] Polish MEP also went on freelance Azerbaijan trip

 The way Poręba and others rode roughshod over EU Parliament transparency rules also makes Brussels look bad, in the wake of the Qatargate bribery scandal.

-One fellow MEP, German Green Niklas Nienaß, has resigned from a parliament cross-party group, following earlier revelations of their freewheeling Azeri excursions.
+One fellow MEP, German Green Niklas Nienaß, resigned from a parliament cross-party group, following earlier revelations of their freewheeling Azeri diplomacy.

 And this investigation sheds light on how foreign regimes make friends and influence people in the EU power-bubble.